Stuart Anderson (politician)

-Stuart Paul Anderson (born 17 July 1976) is a British Conservative Party politician who has been the Member of Parliament (MP) for South Shropshire since 2024.
+Stuart Paul Anderson (born 17 July 1976) is a British Conservative Party politician who has been the Member of Parliament (MP) for South Shropshire since 2024, as well as shadow Minister for War Readiness since September 2026.
+He represents the United Kingdom on the NATO Parliamentary Assembly.
 He was previously the MP for Wolverhampton South West from 2019 until 2024.
-He was Vice-Chamberlain of the Household from November 2023 until July 2024, as well as shadow Minister for Defence from July to November 2024.
+He was Vice-Chamberlain of the Household from November 2023 until July 2024, as well as shadow Minister for Defence and Opposition Deputy Chief Whip from July to November 2024.

 Early life and military career

 Stuart Anderson was born on 17 July 1976 in Hereford.
 When he was eight, his father Samuel died from a brain tumour that was triggered by skin cancer.
 Samuel was a corporal in the Special Air Service Regiment (22 SAS) for 12 years, going on tours to Northern Ireland, Borneo and Oman before he returned to the UK and met Stuart's mother, Leslie, who was an army nurse.
 His father is buried at the SAS graveyard at St Martin's Church in Hereford.

-Anderson joined the army after leaving school at 16, and was shot in the foot by a friend during a training exercise when he was 17.
+Anderson joined the army after leaving school at 16, served in the Royal Green Jackets, and was shot in the foot by a friend during a training exercise when he was 17.
 He served tours of duty in Northern Ireland, in Operation Banner, Bosnia, and Kosovo.
 At one point, Anderson attempted selection for the SAS, but was not successful.
 He was in the army for nine years.